elerel/ms3-kiwi-lingo/README.md

 ### Forking This Project:
-  If you wish to contribute to this website you can Fork it without affecting the main branch by following the procedure outlined below.
+  If one would like to contribute to this website, they can Fork it without affecting the main branch by following the steps as outlined below:
   1. Go to GitHub's website and log in.
   2. Locate the Kiwi Lingo's [Repository](https://github.com/elerel/ms3-kiwi-lingo) in the search field.
   3. On the right-hand side of the Repository name, you'll see the 'Fork' button.
 It's located on the top right hand corner of the page, next to the 'Star' and 'Watch' buttons.